suzannejmatthews/PDC-Unplugged/content/activities/ConcertTickets.md

 a particular seat to more than one person).
 Both studies support the notion of constructivism, which operates under the assumption that students learn by refining and extending their own existing knowledge.
-Both sets of researchers argue thatt "real-world" scenarios like the ticket system is preferable to clever stories (Dining Philosophers, Sleeping Barbers, etc.).
+Both sets of researchers argue that "real-world" scenarios like the ticket system is preferable to clever stories (Dining Philosophers, Sleeping Barbers, etc.).